ancy397031272/ChromaTag/README.md

 ```

 #### OpenCV ####
-OpenCV is required to build and run ChromaTag.
+OpenCV4.X is required to build and run ChromaTag.
 These instructions are adapted from the [this OpenCV tutorial](http://docs.opencv.org/3.1.0/d7/d9f/tutorial_linux_install.html).

-First, download OpenCV 3.1.0 or higher: https://github.com/Itseez/opencv/archive/3.1.0.zip.

 Next, Install these packages:
 ```